 In WordPress, PHP Memory Exhaustion results in a white screen of death.
 A WSoD scene occurs when a WordPress site fails to process users’ requests and returns a white screen with no error statement, as its name suggests.

-White screen issues in WordPress have different reasons.
-However, in this article – we will learn how to fix white screen errors in a WordPress website.
+White screen issues in WordPress have different causes.
+This article will teach you how to fix white screen errors in a WordPress website.

-As various culprits could create white screen problems in WordPress, such as plugins, scripts’ executions, or memory limits – fixing routines may involve probing different infrastructures – including WordPress plugins or 3rd party scripts.
+Various culprits, such as plugins, script executions, or memory limits, could create white screen problems in WordPress.
+Fixing routines may involve probing different infrastructures, including WordPress plugins or third-party scripts.

 Introduction to White Screen of Death in WordPress

-In WordPress, white screen of death occurs when a script, process, or 3rd party app exhausts a site’s memory limit.
+WordPress’s white screen of death occurs when a script, process, or third-party app exhausts a site’s memory limit.

 In such scenarios, in the form of a white screen, a process in WordPress leaves no tracks behind.